nbarikipoulos/poppy-robot-core/doc/api.md

 //...

-motor.get('moving_speed') // Will return a promise with result as
+motor.get('moving_speed', 'compliant') // Will return a promise with result as
 // {
 //   moving_speed: 100
+//   compliant: true
 // }
 ```
 <a name="module_poppy-robot-core..RawMotorRequest+name"></a>